10 secret spots of New York

 Central Park is New York's most famous park.
 A true green lung for the city and the most visited urban park in the world.

-You'll also discover the origins of Central Park in a fun way and see some of the locations of movies that have been filmed here, as well as several of the houses of celebrities.
+You'll also discover the origins of Central Park in a fun way and see some of the locations of movies that have been filmed here, as well as some of the houses of celebrities.

 Why do I like this tour?